MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/error-0x800706ba-certificate-enrollment.md

 ## Cause

-This issue occurs because the group policy "Access this computer from the network" is set, and the user account used to enroll the certificate isn't added.
+This issue occurs because the group policy **Access this computer from the network** is set, and the user account used to enroll the certificate isn't added.

 The group policy locates at: *Computer Configuration\\Windows Settings\\Security Settings\\Local Policies\\User Rights Assignment*